daschaich/HEPAL/README.md

 * COSINE: Dark matter experiment run by DM-Ice in collaboration with the Korea Invisible Mass Search, apparently not an acronym
 * COSINUS: Cryogenic Observatory for SIgnatures seen in Next-generation Underground Searches proposal
 * CosmoMC: Cosmological Monte Carlo
+* CoSMoN: Connecting the Standard Model to Nuclei lattice collaboration
 * CosPA: Cosmology and Particle Astrophysics
 * COSY: Cooler Synchrotron at Jülich
 * COUPP: Chicagoland Observatory for Underground Particle Physics